logaretm/vee-validate/docs/guide/components/validation-provider.md

 ### Confirmed/Target based Validation

-When using the directive, the `confirmed` rule targets the other field that has a match ref.
-Using the ValidationProvider is slightly diffrent as it looks for provider components that has a matching `vid` prop which can be either a number or a string.
+When using the directive, the `confirmed` rule targets the other field that has a corresponding `ref`.
+Using the ValidationProvider is slightly different; it looks for a ValidationProvider component that has a matching `vid` prop.
+The `vid` can be either a number or a string.

 ```vue
 <ValidationProvider rules="required|confirmed:confirm">